bob8whiskey/bob8whiskey.github.io/_posts/2018-02-11-sampling-ireland-5.md

 * Taste: Better than the other day.
 Less earth than before.
 More honey, some ginger.
 Not a ton going on.
 * Finish: Fairly short.
 A little alcohol burn.
 Some citrusy honey flavors linger.
 Not bad.

+### Compared to Redbreast 12

+The Tullamore stood up surprisingly well this time around.
+It still tastes like dirt, but in a better way.
+There's a bit too much bitterness on the finish and I'd say it's still probably the least favorite of all sampled.
+But it's not terrible dirt.

+I'm not sure how much else I can say about the Redbreast 12 at this point.
+It's quintessential Irish with a nice complexity.
+I pick some some excessive alcohol burn here and there that knocks it down a bit.
+Overall, this is lovely stuff.

 ### Conclusion

+Here's a map of the Irish expressions I sampled (Hopefully I can revise this soon to include links to blog posts):

 <iframe src="https://www.google.com/maps/d/u/2/embed?mid=1bDD0xVYA7KYxDUcrU4PSiY6EUk4fVftg" width="640" height="480"></iframe>

+Overall, I enjoyed my trip to Ireland and am ready to try something new.
+Next time I'm back around these parts, I hope to try out a few other expressions:

+* Green Spot - can't wait to experience that magical "coconut" note
+* Connemara - a peated Irish whiskey?
+I'm in!
+* Powers - a competitor at the Bushmills/Jameson/Tullamore level

+Where will this magical whiskey tour go next?
+Tune in tomorrow to find out.

 Whiskey Bob signing off.